stonepros/stone/doc/rbd/rbd-windows.rst

 unmap images exactly like it would on Linux.
 Make sure to check the `RBD basic commands`_ guide.

-``librbd.dll`` is also available for applications that can natively use Ceph.
+``librbd.dll`` is also available for applications that can natively use Stone.

 Please check the `installation guide`_ to get started.